mnblanco/R4DSSolution/_build/workflow-basics.md

 <div class="answer">

-This gives a menu with keyboard shortcuts.
-This can be found in the menu under `Tools -> Keyboard Shortcuts Help`.
+Brings up a menu with keyboard shortcuts.
+Found in the menu under `Tools -> Keyboard Shortcuts Help`.

 </div>